gvwilson/thirdbit/fiction/fall-behind/index.md

 George thrust her hands into her pockets.
 "Thanks.
 Have you ever seen---I mean,
-have any of your other patients ever...?"
+have any of your other patients ever…?"

 The nurse shook her head,
 fingering the green-gray stone that hung on a silver chain around her neck.